-- lies pass background checks at gun shows to help prevent illegal gun trafficking.
+- The Brady Campaign and Illinois allies pass background checks at gun shows to help prevent illegal gun trafficking.

 - God Not Guns coalition is launched with a generous grant to the Brady Center to bring together the passionate and powerful voices of the faith community to reduce gun violence.